Do you need to use a YouTube end screen template in 2023?

 Example #4: Movieclips

-Movieclips has well designed end screen and pushes users to watch more videos.
+Movieclips has well-designed end screen and pushes users to watch more videos.

 Example #5: BRIGHT SIDE

 Bright Side keeps it simple and pushes users to watch more videos.
 Simplicity should be the goal with your end screen.
-You should reduce the amount of choices a user has to decrease decision fatigue.
+You should reduce the number of choices a user has to decrease decision fatigue.

 Example #6: elrubiusOMG

 elrubiusOMG keeps it as simple as possible.
-He only offers one single video to watch in his end screen.
+He only offers one single video to watch on his end screen.
 This is effective if you’re trying to drive more watch time to an important (or already successful) video.